yunimoo/elichika/docs/README.md

     - [x] Fully working accessory power up system.
     - [x] Accesory drops from live and can be exchanged in shop.
     - [x] The WebUi functionality to add accessory is still there for accessory that are limited or can't be dropped, if you wish to get them
-- [ ] Channel
+- [x] Channel
-    - [x] Working channel system by returning fixed data.
+    - [x] Working channel system with ranking reward and reward.
-    - [x] User can join specific member channels.
-    - [x] Cheer system drop items correctly.
-    - [x] Megaphones are not dropped from trainings.
-    - [ ] No ranking or tracking of points for now.
 - [x] Present box
     - [x] Working present box.
     - [x] All items that are sent to present box should be there, but there might be mistakes.